open-telemetry/opentelemetry.io/content/en/docs/demo/services/payment.md

 const { metrics } = require('@opentelemetry/api-metrics');

 const meter = metrics.getMeter('paymentservice');
-const transactionsCounter = meter.createCounter('app.payment.transactions')
+const transactionsCounter = meter.createCounter('app.payment.transactions');
 ```

 Meters and Instruments are supposed to stick around.
-This means you should
+This means you should get a
-get a Meter or an Instrument once , and then re-use it as needed, if possible.
+Meter or an Instrument once , and then re-use it as needed, if possible.

 ## Logs